 At Mr. Sanders’ request, and in lieu of flowers, memorials may be made to St. Jude Children’s Hospital in Memphis, TN, or Covenant Hospice of Niceville, FL.
 Memorial Service will be at McLaughlin Mortuary Chapel at 10:00 AM on May 9, 2023, followed by the Burial with full military honors at Barrancas National Cemetery, Pensacola, FL at 1:00 PM.

-in memory of Charles B Sanders, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Charles B Sanders, please visit our floral store.